Chapter 34: Between Fire and Ash

 Dangerous.
 That was the word she always clung to when she looked at him, when she felt the heat of his presence so near.
 It was easier than acknowledging the other things—the way her breath hitched when he moved too close, the way her pulse betrayed her in his presence.

-Adrian's shirt was half undone, his sleeves rolled up, exposing the strength of his forearms.
+His shirt was half undone, sleeves rolled up, exposing the corded strength of his forearms.
 He leaned against the edge of the desk, studying her with an unreadable expression.

 "You've been quiet," he murmured.